-- a) Whoever is concerned in the commission of a violation of this ordinance shall be deemed a principal and may be charged with the violation although he or she did not directly commit it and although the person who directly committed it has not been convicted of the violation. - b) A person is concerned in the commission of the violation if the person: - directly commits the violation; - ii) aids or abets the commission of it; or - iii) is a party to a conspiracy with another to commit it, or advises, hires, or counsels or otherwise procures another to commit it.
+- a) Whoever is concerned in the commission of a violation of this ordinance shall be deemed a principal and may be charged with the violation although he or she did not directly commit it and although the person who directly committed it has not been convicted of the violation. - b) A person is concerned in the commission of the violation if the person: - i) directly commits the violation; - ii) aids or abets the commission of the violation; or - iii) is a party to a conspiracy with another to commit, advises, hires, counsels or otherwise procures another to commit the violation.

-a.
-Wildlife Refuges -- Closed to hunting at all times.
+- a.
+Wildlife Refuges -- Closed to hunting at all times. - 1.
+BURNETT COUNTY. (a) Crex Meadows.
+Township 39 north, range 18 west, town of West Marshland.

-2. Chippewa county. (a) Wissola.
+2. CHIPPEWA COUNTY. (a) Wissola.
 Township 29 north, range 7 west and township 29 north, range 8 west, town of Anson.

-- e.
-Closed Areas -- Closed to small game hunting from April 1, 1989 to September 1 1985 - 1.
-BURNETT COUNTY. (a) Fish Lake.
-Township 37 north, range 19 west, town of Anderson.
+e.
+Closed Areas -- Closed to small game hunting from April 1, 1989 to September 1 1985